Lee Strasberg: Personal life

-Lee Strasberg's first marriage was to Nora Krecaum from October 29, 1926, until her death three years later in 1929.
-In 1934, he married actress and drama coach Paula Miller (1909–1966) until her death from cancer in 1966.
+Lee Strasberg's first marriage was to Nora Krecaum from October 29, 1926 until her death in 1929.
+In 1934, he married actress and drama coach Paula Miller (born 1909); they remained together until her death from cancer in 1966.
 Lee and Paula were the parents of actress Susan Strasberg (1938–1999) and acting teacher John Strasberg (born 1941).
 His third wife was the former Anna Mizrahi (born April 16, 1939) and the mother of his two youngest children, Adam Lee Strasberg (born July 29, 1969) and David Lee Israel Strasberg (born January 30, 1971).

 Death and commemoration

-Lee Strasberg suffered a fatal heart attack and died on February 17, 1982, in New York City, aged 80.
+Lee Strasberg suffered a fatal heart attack on February 17, 1982, in New York City, aged 80.
 With him at the time of his death at the hospital were his third wife, Anna, and their two sons.
+A memorial service was held for him at the Shubert Theater.
 He was interred at Westchester Hills Cemetery in Hastings-on-Hudson, New York.
 A day before his unexpected death, he was officially notified that he had been elected to the American Theater Hall of Fame.
 His last public appearance was on February 14, 1982, at Night of 100 Stars in the Radio City Music Hall, a benefit for the Actors Fund of America.
 Along with Al Pacino and Robert De Niro, he danced in the chorus line with The Rockettes.

 Actress Ellen Burstyn recalled that evening:

 In an 80th birthday interview, he said that he was looking forward to his next 20 years in the theater.
 According to friends, he was healthy until the day he died.
 "It was so unexpected," Al Pacino said.
 "What stood out was how youthful he was.
 He never seemed as old as his years.
 He was an inspiration."
 Actress Jane Fonda said after hearing of his death, "I'm not sure I even would have become an actress were it not for him.
 He will be missed, but he leaves behind a great legacy."